GPAC Project on Advanced Content: Architecture evolution and additional tools

+Using the new architecture, GPAC has also released new projects such as mp4box.js with 1.0 release in 2025, the Compliance Warden for standard compliance (2020), a GStreamer plugin (2025), a FFmpeg interposer called FFgpac (2026), and a just-in-time packager called Jitsu (2026).

 Multimedia content features

 Packaging

 GPAC features encoders and multiplexers, publishing and content distribution tools for MP4 files and many tools for scene descriptions (BIFS/VRML/X3D converters, SWF/BIFS, SVG/BIFS, etc.).
 MP4Box provides all these tools in a single command-line application.
 Current supported features are: